 Westerners often think of sweetcorn and beans as being savoury foods so these might seem like strange ingredients for a dessert.
 Creamed corn uses the milky residue from pulped corn kernels and kidney beans are usually only used in cendol if sweetened red beans are not available.
-The coconut milk and palm sugar contributes to the sweetening of the dish as a whole.
+The coconut milk and palm sugar contribute to the sweetening of the dish as a whole.

 What does Cendol Taste Like?